 Got the Nerve is an athletic event featuring a sprint & olympic-distance triathlon, duathlon, and aquabike.
 Got the Nerve Triathlon has inspired thousands of individuals of all abilities to challenge themselves in a motivating and encouraging race environment.

-GTN is a race for everyone!
+Got the Nerve? is a race for everyone!
 Participants include beginners and veteran triathletes, adaptive athletes, and families young and old.
 Uniting all of these individuals is a common goal to push hard and discover what they are capable of.
 Your participation in the Got the Nerve?
 Triathlon provides support to the IM ABLE Foundation.
 The mission of the IM ABLE Foundation is to remove obstacles that prevent people affected by disabilities from being physically active by providing grants, resources, fitness opportunities and motivation.